-The key elements of this unique approach include:
+The key elements of this approach include:

 - Expanding a pretrial release program for carefully screened individuals;

-- Implementing a speedy hearing process for those with technical probation violations; and,
+- Implementing a speedy hearing process for those with technical probation violations;

 The University of Missouri-St. Louis has led the collection of information and data analysis instrumental in the development of these programs.
 The University has also shared its expertise in procedural justice.
 Many of the programs have been piloted and have shown promising results.